Lung cancer

 Pleural mesothelioma is a type of cancer that affects the covering of the lung (the pleura).
 It is different from lung cancer and is usually caused by exposure to asbestos.

-Other types of cancer, like cancers that start in the chest wall, may also affect the lungs but are not considered lung cancer.
+Other types of cancer, like cancers that start in the chest wall, and lung diseases such as silicosis may also affect the lungs and have similar symptoms but are not considered lung cancer.

 Non-small cell lung cancer (NSCLC)